jaspereb/Retinanet-Tutorial/README.md

 `sed -i 's/.jpg//g' trainval.txt`

-`touch test.txt`
+`touch val.txt`

 `cp trainval.txt train.txt`

-Then open both `train.txt` and `test.txt` side by side.
+Then open both `train.txt` and `val.txt` side by side.
 Cut and paste entries from train into test.
-The split should be around 60% of the total files in `train.txt` and the rest in `test.txt`.
+The split should be around 60% of the total files in `train.txt` and the rest in `val.txt`.

 You have now created a Pascal VOC format dataset for object detection.